 There are many different kinds of crises that can arise in a school setting, such as suicidal/homicidal threats, child abuse, or community violence.
 An intern/trainee may run into such a crises on their caseload.
 RAMS and the other members of the Wellness Team at each site works closely with family, school administration and community resources, such as Child Crisis or CPS, to stabilize crises.
 Interns/trainees will not be expected to handle crises alone, but will be able to utilize our on-call crisis supervision, RAMS and Wellness staff as support.

-For 2021-2022, our clinical practicum program will offer 6 positions for Marriage and Family therapy and social work students.
+For 2022-2023 our clinical practicum program will offer a total of 6 positions for students.

 Each application package should include:

-- Two letters of recommendation, preferably, from people who know applicants clinical work.
+Two letters of recommendation, preferably, from people who know the applicant’s clinical work.

 The deadline for submission is Friday, February 18, 2022.
 First and second interviews will be conducted between February 21 and March 25.
 Offers made no later than April 1.
 Acceptance required by April 15.